 Once again, we are following along with Play Create Explore's weekly color exploration themes.
 If you would like to look back at previous weeks, we have already done red, green, black, orange and blue.
 This week is white.
 When I first saw the color listed I was pretty stumped but once I got going on it, a lot of ideas came to mind!
 Below are some of the things we did at our house to explore this “all-colors” color:

 One thing that came to mind when thinking of this color was our pearly whites.
 I thought it would be a fun AND educational activity for Ladybug to somehow be able to use a toothbrush to clean teeth other than those in her mouth.
-I did some googling for tooth brushing coloring pages and happened upon this one, which you can actually color on the computer before downloading if you prefer.
+I did some googling for tooth brushing coloring pages and happened upon this one, which you can actually color on the computer before saving if you prefer.
 I made the hair the same color as Ladybug and Little Big Man, just for fun.
 I covered it with clear contact paper (obviously a laminator would work too) and then got out some crayons.
 I found that with the contact paper I got best results with Melissa and Doug Learning Mat crayons, although dry erase markers might work well too.

 We drew bits of food on the teeth, I picked her frequently consumed faves to help her understand that sometimes bits of her food are left on her teeth.
 It helped my daughter to know the purpose of brushing teeth and helped her understand how to brush side to side and up and down…she had to work much harder to get the colors off these teeth than she ever did when she brushed her own teeth.
 I do still go in after her to do some brushing!